Advice at the Nursery

 4. Photograph the areas of your landscape you want to work on and take some basic measurements.
 This is easily done by pacing off the length and width of the garden bed you’d like to create.
 One pace is 3 feet.

 When you visit...

-	We offer FREE landscaping advice at the nursery.
-Please call ahead of time to

-	set up an appointment.
+We also offer personalized landscaping advice at the nursery.
+Please call ahead of time to set up an appointment.